 Geoff Barton

-My separate Pick 'n' Mix site was originally developed to provide (very) occasional links to articles and audio that strike me as interesting.
-The software I used to create the site is no longer available and the blog cannot therefore be updated.
-It is preserved in the aspic of cyberspace.
+For some years I hosted a separate Pick 'n' Mix site designed to provide links to articles that struck me as interesting.
+But the software that enabled me to create the site is no longer available and the blog cannot therefore be updated.
+So consider it preserved in the unnerving aspic of cyberspace.

-This website, meanwhile, was developed many years ago as a straightforward resource for teachers, students and even the occasional bewildered collector of those 6-second songs called radio jingles.
+So, yes, this website was developed many years ago as a straightforward resource for teachers, students and even the occasional bewildered collector of those silly six-second songs called radio jingles.
 Welcome to you all.
 You can follow me on Twitter (@RealGeoffBarton).

 Here's what you'll find: